Ashwin-Codes/Cube-Rush/readme.md

 All the assets are downloaded from multiple websites and i don't own any of them.
 I also realise that its better to have seperate folders for assets, stylesheets and scripts but as i said it is just a fun little project some best practices like this was ignored.
 Thanks for reading.

+You can go to https://cuberush.netlify.app to play it.